JoeSelvik/hdm-service/README.md

 # HerpDerpMadness Service

 A fun project to hone my Go and backend development skills.
-Developed to use with a long-standing Facebook group of high school friends and their history silly posts.
+Developed to use with a long-standing Facebook group of high school friends and their history of silly posts.

 Using Facebook's [Graph API](https://developers.facebook.com/docs/graph-api/), pull a Facebook group's members and feed.
 Gather various data from each and create a "Bracket" similar to college basketball's March Madness tournament.
 "Contenders" are paired against each other per-round.
 Their "Matchup" displays five random "Posts" from each contender and anyone can vote for which contender had the best posts.